 After treatment, our orthognathic surgery patients can expect remarkable positive transformations to occur, including vast improvements in their ability to chew, speak, and breath.
 Enhanced facial balance and aesthetics can also be achieved with this surgery.
 The surgeons and team at Avon Oral, Facial and Dental Implant Surgery are expertly trained in orthognathic surgery techniques and are always thrilled to see their patients grow in self-confidence because of this potentially life-changing treatment.

-If you believe you are a candidate for orthognathic surgery, we encourage you to schedule a consultation at our practice in Avon, CT.
+If you believe you are a candidate for orthognathic surgery, we encourage you to schedule a consultation at our practice located in Avon, Glastonbury, and Enfield, CT.
 One of our highly skilled surgeons will be happy to meet with you to discuss treatment.